 Whether you’re a buy-to-let veteran or investing for the first time, navigating the always-changing world of mortgages can prove to be tricky.
-In this guide, we explain the difference between buy-to-let vs consumer BTL, so that you know which one is right for you.
+In this guide, we explain the difference between buy-to-let vs consumer buy-to-let, so that you know which one is right for you.

 What is a buy-to-let mortgage?

-Just in case you were wondering, the word ‘buy-to-let’ is a British phrase that refers to a property bought explicitly with the intentions of being rented out.
+Just in case you were wondering, the word ‘buy-to-let’ is a British phrase that refers to a property bought explicitly with the intention of being rented out.
 The loan is provided under the condition that the applicant lets the property.

 It’s important to note at the end of your mortgage term, you will still owe the full outstanding capital balance, irrespective of the interest you will have paid off up until that point.